bborealis/library/README.md

 ## Description

 This application allows users to input books, authors, and copies of books.
 Books can be checked out to patrons with a set due date.
+Please see [library_database_design.png](library_database_design.png) for the database design.

 ## Done:
-All class functions and tests.
+* All class functions and tests.
-Index
+* Index page.
-Librarian route and template with list of books.
+* Librarian route and template with list of books.
-Book route with add copy and checkout copy functions.
+* Book route with add copy and checkout copy functions.

 ## To Do:
 * Add delete and update for book